-- The Consumer of Manageability (each manager which needs to manage some aspect of a manageable resource using MUWS is a consumer of Manageability).
+• The Consumer of Manageability (each manager which needs to manage some aspect of a manageable resource using MUWS is a consumer of Manageability).
 The Consumer must be able to make use of the manageability interface(s) provided by or on behalf of manageable resources.
 Conventional management applications that do not support MUWS will not be addressed at all in the MUWS Architecture.
 The Consumer of Manageability, like any Web Service consumer, must be able to send messages to, receive responses from, and possibly receive notifications from the manageability interface.
-There are no requirements imposed on the use of information received. - NOTE: It is important to note that not every Consumer will have the same capabilities.
+There are no requirements imposed on the use of information received.

+NOTE: It is important to note that not every Consumer will have the same capabilities.
 For example, some may be able to process WSDL dynamically, others may not.
 Some may only be able to do monitoring, others may be able to do monitoring and configuring.
-This MUWS Architecture will refer to the Consumer in a generic sense, not requiring any particular implementation to provide any particular capability. - The Manageable Resource.
+This MUWS Architecture will refer to the Consumer in a generic sense, not requiring any particular implementation to provide any particular capability.

+• The Manageable Resource.
+Trying not to change the resource, just specify manageability.
 No constraints or requirements will be placed on the actual resource itself.
 In particular, the constraints and requirements will be put on the manageability endpoint and manageability interface to properly provide what manageability capabilities are available for that manageable resource via Web Services.
-It is entirely possible for there to be manageability capabilities that are not directly supplied by the manageable resource, but are inferred or calculated by another entity and offered by the manageability endpoint. - Required infrastructure components.
+It is entirely possible for there to be manageability capabilities that are not directly supplied by the manageable resource, but are inferred or calculated by another entity and offered by the manageability endpoint.

+Required infrastructure components.
 Examples include, but are not limited to, a Registry, a Policy Repository, or a Security service.
 They will be mentioned in the document where appropriate, and MUWS has requirements on these services, but they will not be defined here.
 Also, much of this work will be addressed via the MUWS Platform requirements.
+Comment: Need a definition that resource is manageable.

+WSDM-MUWS-Architecture-Draft Copyright © OASIS Open 2003.
+All Rights Reserved.

+30 October 2003 Page 4 of 13

-A resource is a manageable resource if it has manageability, management policy, and management related semantics [cite WSA].
-In this document, we are concerned with management using Web services which defines how manageability of an arbitrary IT resource can be accessed via Web services.
+This Management Using Web Services specification defines how manageability of an arbitrary IT resource can be accessed via Web services.
 Thus, manageability is one possible quality of a resource.
-"Manageability 'is composed of a number of capabilities.
+'Manageability' is composed of a number of capabilities.
 Each capability has its own distinct semantics (e.g., could be expressed in a UML model).
 Therefore, a manageable resource composes a set of manageability capabilities.
 Figure ?, relates the concepts necessary for management using Web services.